lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 these formats for matching the received claim values against policies.

-Policies drive the processing of Evidence at the Verifier: the Verifier's Appraisal Policy for Evidence will often be specified by the manufacturer of a hardware security module, a regulatory agency, or specified by an oversight body, such as the CA Browser Forum.
+Policies drive the processing of Evidence at the Verifier: the Verifier's Appraisal Policy for Evidence will often be based on specifications by the manufacturer of a hardware security module, a regulatory agency, or specified by an oversight body, such as the CA Browser Forum.
 The Code-Signing Baseline Requirements {{CSBR}} document is an example of such a policy that has